camaraproject/Governance/ProjectStructureAndRoles.md

 - Make and approve technical design decisions for the sub-project.
 - Set the technical direction and priorities for the sub-project.
 - Define milestones and releases.
-- Mentor and guide approvers, reviewers, and contributors to the sub-project.
+- Mentor and guide contributors, reviewers, and committers to the sub-project.
 - Ensure continued health of sub-project
   - Adequate test coverage to confidently release
   - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
-- Ensure a healthy process for discussion and decision making is in place and is followed by the sub-project’s members.
+- Ensure a healthy process for discussion and decision making is in place and is followed by the sub-project’s participants.
 - Work with other sub-project owners to maintain the project's overall health and success holistically.

 **Types of maintainers**